What do I have to say that's important enough to be worth publishing? Will anyone even care? This isn't working. I'll try again tomorrow.

 Updating posts is a great SEO tactic to catch some low-hanging fruit and get even more people reading your post.
 You've already done most of the hard work.
 Check out this in-depth guide from AHREFs about how to do a content audit and update your best posts.

-Sometimes the best post is the one that tells the story of all the other posts.
+Sometimes the best content idea is the one that tells the story of all the other posts.
 Regardless of what you blog about, you've probably been doing it for a while now.

 - What have you learned in that time?